dios-project/emrex-shell/README.md

 ## Contributing

-I'm open for pull requests, if you have any idea about this project, please make a pull request, or contact with me.
+Before contributing, see [Development Project](https://github.com/ramazanemreosmanoglu/emrex-shell/projects/1) to learn what we need.
+If you have another great idea, just make a pull request, or contact with me.

 ## License